godrix/mcp-businessmap/README.md

 First, ensure you have Node.js (which includes npm) installed on your system.
 You can download it from [nodejs.org](https://nodejs.org/).

-Then, clone the repository, install dependencies, build, and run the server:

 ### 2. Connect to Your LLM

 To connect this MCP server to your LLM, you need to configure it in your `mcp.json` file.
 This file tells your LLM environment how to discover and interact with the MCP server.